-For my personal viewing, both of this site and others, I set my browser window to roughly 1100 pixels wide and the full length of the screen (or most of it), yielding a browser window of about 1100×1300 pixels on my current display.¹ This is also the size at which I develop these web pages and judge their æsthetics.
+For my personal viewing, both of this site and others, I set my browser window to roughly 1100 pixels wide and the full length of the screen (or most of it), yielding a browser window of about 1100×1300 pixels on my current display (a 27" iMac with an even more impressive display than the 22" Apple Cinema Display™ I happily used for ten years and with an astounding resolution of 2560×1440 pixels, an incredible gain in screen real estate).
+This is also the size at which I develop these web pages and judge their æsthetics.

 However, I also ensure that I test each page against a minimum window size of 1024×550 pixels; while these pages will not look their best in such a reduced window, they should still appear reasonably well, though some vertically oriented photos will require scrolling in so short a window.
-Moreover, I also test these pages on my iPhone 5 running iOS 8.1, which has a screen size of 1136×640 pixels; it renders those pages very well, though it does occasionally break captions at spots desktop browsers do not.
+Moreover, I also test these pages on my iPhone7 Plus running the latest version of iOS 10, which has a screen size of 1136×640 pixels; it renders those pages very well, though it does occasionally break captions at spots the desktop browsers do not.

 I do not restrict the characters I use on this web site to a small set and instead draw as appropriate from numerous segments of the huge Unicode repertoire, which is well-supported on current operating systems.
 Because it provides a larger subset of Unicode characters than is available in most other fonts and because it is very highly readable on the screen, I have formatted this web site using the gorgeous Gentium fonts, which are available free of charge for all current platforms by following the “Download” link on this SIL web page.